xenial-io/Tasty/docs/input/docs/tutorials/80-data-driven-tests.md

 =================================================================================================
 ```

+# 2. Congratulations

 You wrote your very first delicious data driven test!
-Next we look at [data driven tests](80-data-driven-tests.html).
+Next we look at [organizing tests](90-organize-tests.html).